Tennessee Encyclopedia

-Tennessee Encyclopedia is a reference book on the U.S. state of Tennessee that was published in book form in 1998 and has also been available online since 2002.
-Contents include history, geography, culture, and biography.
+Tennessee Encyclopedia, officially known as Tennessee Encyclopedia of History and Culture, is a reference book on the U.S. state of Tennessee that was published in book form in 1998 and has also been available online since 2002.
+Contents include history, geography, culture, and biographies of notable people from Tennessee.

+History

 The original print edition was developed as a Tennessee Historical Society educational project for the Tennessee state bicentennial in 1996.
 The idea of the encyclopedia was proposed in 1993 and work began the following year.
 The Tennessee General Assembly provided project funding in fiscal years 1995 through 1998.
 Additional funding came from several foundations; Middle Tennessee State University provided some in-kind support.